 The focus should be on creating high-quality, informative content that naturally includes your target keyword and related terms without obsessing over keyword frequency.

-5. Add Keywords to Elements for Complete Optimization
+5. Add Keywords to Page Elements for Complete Optimization

 To rank well for a specific keyword, optimize your page strategically instead of stuffing it into the content.
 Focus on key areas like the page title, meta description, subheadings, and image alt tags.